sebastiansuresh/Machine-Learning/index.md

 ## Handwritting recognition

-In this project I have used the handwritten digits data set provided by scikit learn to train and test my machine learning algorithim.
-The data sets that are imported will act as training data for the algorithim.
-Since this is a supervised learing problem the algorithim will use the training data set to classify the different handwritten values.
-I used Python to impliment the machine learning algorithim.
+In this project I have used the handwritten digits data set provided by scikit learn to train and test my machine learning algorithm.
+The data sets that are imported will act as training data for the algorithm.
+Since this is a supervised learning problem the algorithm will use the training data set to classify the different handwritten values.
+I used Python to implement the machine learning algorithm.

 First the different modules were imported.
 ```